 Mike Gauyo is a TV writer who has most notably written on Netflix’s hit series GINNY & GEORGIA.
 Originally born in Haiti, Mike broke into Hollywood as a production assistant on reality shows like AMERICAN IDOL and SO YOU THINK YOU CAN DANCE until being discovered by Issa Rae who staffed him as a writer on her fiction podcast FRUIT.
 Mike entered the world of TV writers’ rooms serving as a writers’ assistant on the TNT show CLAWS and currently writes on HBO’s comedy hit INSECURE with Issa Rae.
 Mike also founded The Black Boy Writes Mentorship Initiative, a mentorship program for black men who are looking to break into TV writing.
 Mike’s varied background in TV writing has allowed him to experience many different writers’ rooms and has given him a keen sense on how to best write and perform in these settings.
 Full Bio »

-The writers' room is the beating heart of any scripted television show and the place where writers find their footing and voice within this world.
+Do you want to break in and get staffed in a TV writers' room?
 Being a successful writer in the world of television is only possible if you’re successful in a writers’ room setting, and as it turns out, you need more than just writing chops to shine in this context.
 Pitching ideas, working and getting along with fellow writers, story editors, and showrunners, overall presentation and how you hold yourself—all of this plays a role in how well you do in a writers’ room and how you can build your career as a TV writer and producer.
 For these reasons, it’s critical to understand how writers’ rooms work and how to best to perform.

 As it turns out, not all writers’ rooms are built equally.
 Rules and expectations change depending on the genre of the show, the network or platform, who the showrunner is, and how many writers there are.
 As a result, this is not a one-size-fits-all situation, and writers who might fit in well at a episodic network drama room might have to adjust if they are later staffed in, say, a comedy room for a streamer.
 That said, there are still strategies, tools, and things you can understand to better break into a room, fit in, and rise through the ranks.
 Let’s take a closer look.